 Applications will then be shortlisted by the Awards Committee, which may then lead to the potential requirement of further information and/or a project report, prior to reaching a final decision.

-The successful applicant will be invited along to the NPUK Annual Family Conference and Interactive Workshop to receive their award and also to meet patients and their families and healthcare professionals associated with Niemann-Pick disease.
+The successful applicant will be invited along to the NPUK Annual Family Conference and Interactive Workshop to receive their award and also to meet patients and their families and friends and healthcare professionals associated with Niemann-Pick diseases.

-*Peter Carlton Jones was a highly distinguished and respected scientist.
-He was a leading figure in mentoring research students, and it is in honour of his name that this prize is awarded.
+*Peter Carlton Jones was a well-respected member of the NPUK Board of Trustees, and it is in honour of his name that this prize is awarded.